ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5_ITX.md

 So let's test with a 2.5GbE Ethernet dongle from same MacBook as before:

 1st test is with Armbian's and OMV's defaults.
 Not as terrible as Radxa defaults but far away from what's possible with this hardware.
-Turns out someone at Armbian chose `schedutil` as default cpufreq governor which nicely ruins every attempt made in the past to improve performance:
+Turns out someone at Armbian chose `schedutil` as default cpufreq governor which nicely ruins every attempt made in the past to improve performance (EDIT: [they did this on purpose w/o sufficient testing](https://github.com/armbian/build/pull/6120)):

 ![LanTest 1](../media/rock5-itx-armbian-lantest-1.png)